Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/raw-document.md

 sidebar_label: Creating Raw Document
 ---

-The explanation about raw document purpose and format are available [in the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/raw-document).
+For the explanation about raw document purpose and format, see [the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/raw-document).

-We will just adapt the raw document.
+We will adapt the raw document.

-### Creating raw document
+## Creating raw document

 Let's create our document: